HurricaneLabs/brokenhosts/README.md

 # Dashboard #
 -------------

+Broken Hosts Dashboard
-Broken Hosts dashboard can be used to get a visual picture of the current status of hosts.
+- Can be used to get a visual picture of the current status of hosts.

-"Broken Hosts" panel will show all hosts that are not reporting in time.
+- "Broken Hosts" panel will show all hosts that are not reporting in time.
-"Future Hosts" panel will show all hosts that are reporting timestamps from the future.
+- "Future Hosts" panel will show all hosts that are reporting timestamps from the future.

-These panels will allow you to quickly update expectedTime lookup table to suppress a host from monitoring.
+- These panels will allow you to quickly update expectedTime lookup table to suppress a host from monitoring.
 Clicking on "Suppress" next to an item will remove it from the dashboard and alerts by adding it to the tuning spreadsheet.

-"Suppressed Items" will show you the current contents of the "expectedTime" lookup table.
+- "Suppressed Items" will show you the current contents of the "expectedTime" lookup table.

+Configure Broken Hosts Lookup

 # For support: #
 ================